Donald Trump’s tirades are great windows into his deranged mind, but the latest one focused on Jews, and it is especially revealing.

 As Robert Reich said when referring to corporate lobbying, “For years, big corporations have been assaulting democracy with big money, drowning out the voices and needs of ordinary Americans and fueling much of the anger and cynicism that opened the door to Trump in the first place.”

 The RJC used the same process to drown out the voices and safety requirements of ordinary Jewish Americans.
-The RJC also cultivated a rabid group of Jewish Republicans who ridiculed Jewish Democrats on line as being traitors, wimps, “libtards,” dupes of the liberal media and worse.
-Some of these fanatic followers were among the terrorists that attacked the Capitol on January 6.
+The RJC also cultivated a rabid group of Jewish Republicans who ridiculed Jewish Democrats online as being traitors, wimps, “libtards,” dupes of the liberal media, and worse.
+Some of these fanatic followers were among the terrorists who attacked the Capitol on January 6.
 Simultaneously, the RJC never acknowledged the link between Trump, white supremacists, QAnon believers, Christian nationalists, and anti-Semitic groups.
 This was an intentional omission since they bragged about funding him and supporting his policies for years.

-But after the nation witnessed the attack on the Capitol, it is time for the Republican Jewish Coalition to re-examine its purpose.
-They bet big and lost on Trump and his white supremacist, Christian nationalist party.
+But after the nation witnessed the attack on the Capitol, it was time for the Republican Jewish Coalition to re-examine its purpose.
+They bet big and lost on Trump and his white supremacist Christian nationalist party.
 They also must assume some responsibility for the resurgence of anti-Semitism in the U.S.

 So maybe it’s time for the RJC to admit it is just a club for wealthy Jews who need an ego boost.
 The record shows that despite spending hundreds of millions on Trump, the RJC backed a sociopath.
 Worse, in their pursuit of pushing a right-wing political agenda, they are now endangering the physical and mental security of millions of average Jewish Americans.